yzr456/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* tech savvy private tutor
+* Tech savvy private tutor
-* manages 10-50+ students across different education levels (primary to university)
+* Manages 10-50+ students in Singapore across different education levels (primary to university)
-* prefers typing commands over mouse clicks for speed and efficiency
+* Prefers typing commands over mouse clicks for speed and efficiency
-* needs quick access to information during back-to-back sessions (no time for slow navigation)
+* Needs quick access to information during back-to-back sessions (no time for slow navigation)
-* struggles to manage students' conflicting schedules and optimize their own time
+* Struggles to manage students' conflicting schedules and optimize their own time
-* has student details scattered across phone contacts, WhatsApp chats, and loose notes
+* Has student details scattered across phone contacts, WhatsApp chats, and loose notes
-* values data privacy and prefers local storage over cloud-based solutions
+* Values data privacy and prefers local storage over cloud-based solutions

-**Value proposition**: This product is for a tech-savvy private tutor who prefers the use of CLI over GUI for its efficiency and minimalism.
+**Value proposition**: This product is for a tech-savvy private tutor teaching students in Singapore, who prefers the use of CLI over GUI for its efficiency and minimalism.
 It simplifies tutoring workflow with a command-line address book that centralises student details, payments, and optimizes scheduling, all designed to enhance personalised tutoring through quick, efficient access and management.

 ### User stories